Villas and apartments in Le Marche

-Le Marche is immersed in Renaissance art and architecture that makes the region an outdoor museum, with a backdrop of historical hill towns, countryside villages and beautiful beaches.
+Le Marche is immersed in Renaissance art and architecture that makes the region an outdoor museum, so you won't be short of things to see and visit!
 Set along the Adriatic Sea, with 80km of spectacular coastline, Marche harbours 26 resorts; from the picturesque views offered by Sirolo and Numana to the wonderful seafronts of Porto s.
 Georgio and Civitanova Marche, there are endless sandy or pebbly shores and natural bays along the rocky coast to explore.
-The Sibillini mountains are an outstanding backdrop to the rolling countryside - it is hard to describe the beauty of the landscape with the green valley below and the towering peaks covered in snow.
-This area is great for walking and outdoor activities.

 Le Marche offers a wide range of centuries-old traditional food products and dishes featuring olives, ham and fish and there is an array of good wines including Verdicchio.